Video report by ITV News Washington Correspondent Robert Moore

 Instead, overnight we are left with a breathtaking degree of confusion.
 Embassies and airlines have been completely blindsided.
 Allies taken aback.
 Travellers and tourists dumbfounded.

-the White House justified it by saying that the coronavirus threatened America with “cascading public health, economic, national security, and societal consequences.”The flight ban begins at 11.59pm on Friday and will last thirty days.
+In an executive proclamation published at the same time the White House justified it by saying that the coronavirus threatened America with “cascading public health, economic, national security, and societal consequences.”The flight ban begins at 11.59pm on Friday and will last thirty days.
 Aircraft in the air at that time will be allowed to land at US airports.

 But quickly there had to be multiple corrections and clarifications about Trump’s announcement.